spacebudz/lucid/README.md

 ### Build Core

-This library is built on top of a customized version of the serialization-lib (cardano-multiplatform-lib) and on top of the message-signing library, which are written in Rust.
+The core library (instruction builder, crypto, hashing etc.) is written in Rust and compiled to WASM.

 ```
 deno task build:core